Createdd/Writing/2018/articles/MLIntroP3.md

 Note that, PCA should only be applied to the training set and not the cross validation or testing set.
 Afterwards the result mapping from x to z can be applied to the cross validation and testing set as well.

 Be careful to NOT use PCA when your model has a problem of overfitting.
-Although reducing features helps in addressing the problem
+Although reducing features helps in addressing the problem, the concept of PCA throws away some amount of information without knowing the values of y.
+This can lead in rare cases to bad results.
+It is better to use regularization instead.

+Lastly, always try to train your algorithm with original data.
+PCA should only be applied the normal machine learning architecture is not sufficient!